Pope County Militia War: Campaign and Election Fraud

+On May 11, 1872, School Superintendent W. A. Stuart and County Clerk Wallace H. Hickox were two of the three delegates elected at the Pope County Republican convention to the state republican convention.
+The third delegate was Yancey B. Shapard, chairman of the Pope County Republican Central Committee, who called the convention to order and was elected its president.
+In December 1869, Congress had removed the legal and political disabilities imposed on Shapard under the Fourteenth Amendment because of his participation in the rebellion.

 Election campaigns in 1872 found many Arkansas Democrats supporting Joseph Brooks, the Liberal Republican (Brindletail) gubernatorial nominee against Republican Elisha Baxter.
-There were state-wide fraud and voting irregularities on both sides.
+Both sides reported statewide fraud and voting irregularities.
 State election officials threw out the votes of four counties, and Baxter was declared the victor.
 Pope County was one of twenty-nine counties where the vote was contested.
-Numerous citizens gave testimony and depositions about fraud and irregularities witnessed during voter registration and the election in Pope County perpetrated by Sheriff Elijah W. Dodson, County Clerk Wallace H. Hickox, Captain George W. Herriot, an election judge, John H. Martin, the president of the board of registration, Superintendent of Public Schools W. A. Stewart and others.
+Numerous citizens gave testimony and depositions about fraud and irregularities witnessed during voter registration and the election in Pope County perpetrated by Sheriff Elijah W. Dodson, County Clerk Wallace H. Hickox, Captain George W. Herriot, an election judge, John H. Martin, the president of the board of registration, Superintendent of Public Schools W. A. Stuart and others.
 Registration and voting were only done at two of the twelve Pope County townships with the "classes disenfranchised" provision of the 1868 Arkansas Constitution liberally applied.
 During the November 5, 1872 election, members of Dodson's militia—having given up their "guns, but... retained their pistols"—were "around the polls" in Dover and Russellville all day.
 Following the election most of the state guards called into service in September returned home.

 In October, Sheriff Dodson resigned and the militia was disbanded, However, he was on the ballot for the November 5, 1872 election, where he claimed victory over his opponent, Absalom S. Fowler—late of the state guard and the sheriff appointed in Dodson's place after his resignation—and was commissioned by the governor.